Oh I love them because they know more then photographers and put us all in the same box and…

 “Do you offer unlimited editing of photos?”

 And so it went on.
-I knew where these useless questions had come from and I was utterly and completely disappointed, right away I decided that this was not for me, for whatever reason the goalposts had been moved.
+I knew where these useless questions had come from and I was utterly and completely disappointed.
+So right away I decided that this was not for me.
+For whatever reason the goalposts had been moved.
 Instead of being interesting in what may happen on the day and the excitement of that it was about stuff that is completely facile and should never have to enter a bride or groom’s head at all.

 If you are going to question the competence of a photographer who appears to have a good strong body of work because a blog informed you of this, then you may be in for a surprise.

-If you get answers to all these questions from some photographer which falsely reassures of… I don’t know… then you have taken your eye off the ball.
-You will have gone against your own original instinct because it should be about the photography and how the photographer achieves his images.
+If you get answers to all these questions from some photographer then you have taken your eye off the ball.
+You will have gone against your own original instinct.
+It should be about the photography and how the photographer achieves his images.

 All these types of questions do is muddy the water.
 If you have come to my website and have read the detailed information viewed the galleries, and viewed them well does it really matter to you what kind of camera I use (never the lens, always the camera)?
 The file I saved them as?
 What will you learn from that?
 Do I ask the dentist what kind of drill he or she’s using?
 I can imagine the funny look I’d get…

-Don’t book a photographer on knowing what camera they uses or if they will bring additional lighting etc, judge them on the pictures they take, draw a conclusion from the images.
+Don’t book a photographer on knowing what camera they uses or if they will bring additional lighting etc. This is an absolute distraction.
+Judge them on the pictures they take.
+Draw a conclusion from the images.
 If those pictures excite you then that really should be a big step.

 Some things are made complex by idiots who do not know what they are talking about.